Lessons from my Crazy wine adventure

 Do I need to think more ‘commercially’ and go for some easier sales?

 After producing ultra-niche wines in 2022 and 2023, last year I felt it was time to produce something a little more commercial: the collection’s first rosé.
 A premium rosé from Hungary.
 With the family-run winery Gál Szőlőbirtok (above) on Csepel Island (near Budapest), we have produced ‘a serious gastronomic rosé’ – a single-vineyard Blaufränkisch/Kékfrankos with two hours’ skin contact, fermented and aged in oak for five months with weekly bâtonnage for the first four and a half months.
-This wine will be bottled later this month, ready for release this summer.
+This wine was bottled a few weeks ago and will be ready for release this summer.

 There was only one barrel, so we only have 400 bottles.
 I think it’s a lovely dark-pink rosé with wonderful strawberry flavours and a creamy texture.
 But will this rosé be enough to turn this project from red to black?
 Let’s hope it happens.